 A Maori weaver would understand the way a flax bush grows and where and when to cut it to get the best pieces for weaving, while leaving the plant healthy and sustainable.
 We too, focus on obtaining the healthiest and best possible vines and use the fruit to "weave" something beautiful, wine from our land that will give joy and pleasure for many years.

-At the entrance to the cafe is carving; Papatuanuku was carved from an old Totara trunk located on Takaka Hill and is instated as the protector of the terroir of Moutere Hills.
+At the entrance to the restaurant/cellar door is Papatuanuku, carved from an old Totara trunk located on Takaka Hill and is instated as the protector of the terroir of Moutere Hills.

 TripAdvisor Certificate of Excellence